 Nutrition is the heart of a healthy life.

-Eating right has a profound effect on your risk for chronic diseases like diabetes and cancer.
-Choosing healthy foods is simple, and leads to a longer, better life.
+Eating right has a profound effect on your risk for chronic diseases such as diabetes and cancer.
+Choosing healthy foods is simple and leads to a longer, better life.

 The Basics of Healthy Eating

 These basic guidelines have been shown over and over again to deliver better health and less risk of disease over time.
 They're also the best place to start for managing your weight.

 - Make half your plate fruits and vegetables.
 Focus on whole fruits rather than juices.
 Eat a variety of vegetables in all colors.
 Try these recipes »